Short-handed

 The team on the power play often only has one defenseman at the rear rather than the typical two, in favor of adding another attacker.
 Rarely, teams have pulled their goalie for the sixth on-ice player (such as in Game 2 of the 1993 Stanley Cup Finals).
-Players assigned to power play or penalty killing duties are often known as "special teams."
+Players assigned to power play or penalty killing duties are often known as "special teams".

 If the team with the power play scores a goal while the other team is short-handed, the penalty is over, except if a goal was scored during a major penalty or a match penalty in regulation time.
+In the Professional Women's Hockey League in North America, a minor penalty ends if either team scores a goal.

 In leagues that reduce the number of players on the ice in overtime, the concept still exists, but is slightly modified to accommodate the reduced team size.
 For example, overtime during regular-season NHL games uses a 3-on-3 format, with each side having three skaters plus the goaltender.
 If a player is penalized during overtime, he is sent to the penalty box, but can be replaced by another player.
 However, the non-penalized team receives an extra skater for the duration of the penalty.
 If the penalty expires without a goal being scored, the extra skater is removed from the ice and play continues.
 If regulation time ends with a power play in progress, the advantaged team will start overtime with more than three skaters (almost always four, very rarely five).